autowarefoundation/autoware_core/planning/autoware_velocity_smoother/README.md

 #### Apply steering rate limit

 It calculates the desired steering angles of trajectory points, and it applies the steering rate limit.
 For each point in the curve, it will find the maximum velocity that satisfy the steering rate limit defined by `steering_angle_rate_limits` and `velocity_thresholds`.
-If the trajectory speed is larger than the computed max velicity, it will try to decelerate at the curve.
+If the trajectory speed is larger than the computed max velocity, it will try to decelerate at the curve.

 #### Resample trajectory